-Formatting USB drives: How to format with Windows
+How to format USB drives on Windows

 To store files on removable media like USB sticks you need a file system.
 If this system is missing or damaged, the solution is to manually configure it by formatting the USB drive.
 When performing this formatting process, it’s important to bear in mind that the chosen file system also needs to be readable for the operating system of the computer you wish to connect the stick to.
 It may be the case that the stick also contains a file system which needs to be replaced by another.
 Read this tutorial to find out which systems are available and how to format a USB drive on Windows.